graphile/migrate/README.md

 For use in production and development.

 Options:
   --help          Show help                                            [boolean] --shadow        Apply migrations to the shadow DB (for development).
                                                       [boolean] [default: false]
-  --force   Run afterAllMigrations actions even if no migration was necessary.
+  --forceActions  Run afterAllMigrations actions even if no migration was
-                                                      [boolean] [default: false]
+                  necessary.                          [boolean] [default: false]
 ```